A battlefield of the mind

 She recalls that he was cutting grooves in the counter, when he slipped and knocked himself unconscious.

 Mckay doesn’t like to talk about it, but says neither of them knows what triggered the flashback.
 Jean says the atmosphere in the kitchen was calm until a loud pop came from the frying pan, so she wonders if it was the sound that provoked him.

 Mckay says he has never searched for his triggers, and he doesn’t want to.

 “I don’t want to search,” he says.
 “Never have.
 Then, if I knew, I’d think about it and it’d ruin the way I experienced things.
 Now, if I knew, it might drag me back into it more.
 I’ve finally mostly escaped.”

 Now, his reactions are mild.
-Jean has found him staring at nothing, or tearing up after a nightmare, but she says he’s been coping better.
+Jean has found him staring at nothing, or his eyes filling with tears after a nightmare, but she says he’s been coping better.
 His only bad relapse followed the death of their 55-year-old son in 2013.
 Mckay had to be rushed to the hospital, suffering from chest pain.
 Jean says he won’t tell her about the memory that sent him there.

-Emond says that it’s common for people to forget their flashbacks afterwards.
+Emond says that it’s common for people to forget their flashbacks.
 He also says that at times, episodes aren’t flashbacks at all.
 They can be made up by the brain, in an attempt to mesh together current and past experiences.

-Jean – the person Mckay refers to as his “closest confidant” – still knows very little about his experiences.
+Jean – the person Mckay calls his “closest confidant” – still knows very little about his experiences.
 He won’t talk to her about things he has witnessed.
-Emond says it’s dangerous behaviour, since repression and isolation can contribute to PTSD.
-He wants veterans of all ages to educate themselves on mental health, and come forward for help.